 Saffron Buns for St. Lucy's Day

-In Norway and Sweden we call saffron buns for Lussekatter, which probably could translate to Lucy Cats, don’t ask me why we call them cats.
-Maybe it’s the S-shape that could reminiscent a cat with its tale out like half an S?
+In Norway we call saffron buns for Lussekatter, which probably could translate to Lucy Cats, don't ask me why we call them cats.
+Maybe it's the S-shape that could reminiscent a cat with its tale out like half an S?
 Nevertheless, they taste amazing and Christmassy.
 In Sweden they are called Lussebullar.

 If you want a more detailed explanation of how to make sweet buns, I suggest you read my recipe for regular Norwegian Sweet Buns first.

 Mix the dry ingredients in a large bowl – flour, sugar, salt and cardamom.
-In a medium saucepan, melt the butter, and add the milk.
-Remove from heat and whisk in the saffron.
+In a medium saucepan, melt the butter, and add the milk (2).
+Remove from heat and whisk in the saffron (3).
 Let this mixture come to lukewarm, around 38C (100F).
 This is very important for the yeast to rise.
-When you’ve got the right temperature, crumble the fresh yeast into the saffron milk.
-Then you can pour it in the flour mixture along with 1 egg.
+When you’ve got the right temperature, crumble the fresh yeast into the saffron milk (4).
+Then you can pour it in the flour mixture along with 1 egg (5).

 Knead together.
 Easiest in a stand mixer, but a strong hand mixer works too.
+Around 10 minutes (6).
 This is also a very important step, as you have to mix until the dough is fluffy and no longer clings to the bowl.
 But, you don’t want to add more flour that absolutely necessary, as more flour means denser, more dry buns.

-* If you don’t want to spend luxurious saffron on buns, you could substitute with turmeric.
-The taste will not be the same obviously, but they will get a yellow color.
-1/2 tsp turmeric for 1 gr saffron.
+* If you don't want to spend luxurious saffron on buns, you could substitute with turmeric.
+The taste will not be the same obviously, but they will get a yellow color. ½ teaspoon turmeric for 1 gr saffron.
 However, I highly recommend saffron for the taste.

 Let it rest to double its size

 Take the dough onto a floured surface and cut them into equal sizes, approximately golf ball+ size (8).
-Roll it out like a sausage and shape them into reverse S-shape and tuck them together (or any other shape you like, mine is all over the place here).
-Place them on a prepared baking sheet with parchment paper.
-Let them rest and rise on a warm place for another 45-60 minutes (also to double the size).
+Roll it out like a sausage and shape them into reverse S-shape and tuck them together (9-10).
+Place them on a prepared baking sheet with parchment paper (11).
+Let them rest and rise on a warm place for another 45-60 minutes (also to double the size)(12).

 Decorate with two raisins (optional), one in each center, brush the saffron buns with a whisked egg.
 Bake in the middle of the oven at 210C (410F) for 10-12 minutes.
 Watch closely as the temperature is high.
 The buns will get a golden color, and if you knock on the backside of a bun and the sound is hollow, they are done!
 Cool on a cooling rack.
 Serve as is, or slice up and spread butter on each side!
 You could also use Norwegian brown cheese (as mentioned in my Sweet Buns recipe).